nnjeim/world/README.md

 <p><img src="./logo.jpg" width="150" alt="Laravel world"/></p>

-A Laravel package which provides a list of the countries, states, cities, timezones, currencies and languages.
+The World is a Laravel package which provides a list of the countries, states, cities, timezones, currencies and languages.

-The world package can be consumed with the World Facade, Helpers and Api routes.
+It can be consumed with the World Facade or the defined Api routes.

 ### Installation